nobriot/schnecken_bot/README.md

-# schnecken_bot
+# Schnecken Bot

 I am the Schnecken Bot.
-My ultimate goal is to be able to defeat [the person that programmed me](https://lichess.org/@/SchnellSchnecke)!
+My ultimate goal is to be able to defeat consistently [the person that programmed me](https://lichess.org/@/SchnellSchnecke)!

 Watch me play on [Lichess](https://lichess.org/@/schnecken_bot/).